nut-tree/website/docs/tutorial-first_steps/get_moving.md

 })();
 ```

-nut.js provides a declarative API, so instead of explicitly stating where we want our cursor to be, we can make use [MovementApi](https://nut-tree.github.io/nut.js/interfaces/movementapi.html) functions to move our cursor relative to our current position.
+nut.js provides a declarative API, so instead of explicitly stating where we want our cursor to be, we can use the [MovementApi](https://nut-tree.github.io/nut.js/interfaces/movementapi.html) functions to move our cursor relative to our current position.

 When executed via `node index.js` you'll see that your cursor moves along a square and ends up at its initial position.